Danielmelesse3/SML_310_Project/README.md

 "SML_310_Project_1.ipynb" is the jupyter notebook that has the code for dataset I. This notebook has Sign_LanguageNet trained on Dataset I. In addition, it has the transfer learning methods tested on Dataset I.

 "Best_pretrained_model.ipynb"- This has the code for dataset II.
-This code is used to get the best pretrained model among the seven known pretrained models such as MobileNet, DenseNet, ResNet, EfficientNet, InceptionNet, XceptionNet, and VGG19.
+This code is used to get the best pretrained model among the seven known pretrained models such as MobileNet, DenseNet, ResNet, EfficientNet, InceptionNet, XceptionNet, and VGG.

 "SML_310_Project_3.ipynb"- This has the complete code that trains and evaluate Dataset II using MobileNet, which has 27 classes.